 Aloe can be used to promote healthy skin and soothe sunburn.
 Oatstraw can support the nervous system to promote a sense of calm.
 Elderberry syrup and fire cider can be used during cold and flu season.
 Calendula salve is soothing and can be used as an antibacterial for skin abrasions.
 For thousands of years plants have been used to promote healthy natural living; this is the base for the hobby Herbalism Certificate Program at Denver Botanic Gardens.

 With a hands-on teaching approach and seed-to-product goal, our instructors guide students through every step of using plants for health and wellness.
-The inaugural program offers a unique learning experience to transform each student into a confident, knowledgeable and resourceful steward of plants by providing a strong foundation of practical and powerful herbalism knowledge.
+This program offers a unique learning experience to transform each student into a confident, knowledgeable and resourceful steward of plants by providing an introduction to practical and powerful herbalism knowledge.

-Over 75 medicinal plants are studied, including some grown on site at the Gardens and those native to Colorado.
-Other areas of study include herb gardening in Colorado, plant identification and wildcrafting.
-With some of the region’s finest herbalists assembled to lead, students learn in the classroom, in the Gardens and out in the field.
+A variety of medicinal plants are introduced, including some grown on site at the Gardens and those native to Colorado.
+With some of the regions finest herbalists assembled to lead, students learn in the classroom, in the Gardens and out in the field.

-For additional information or questions, please call our Adult Programs Coordinator at email@example.com.
+For additional information or questions, email our Adult Programs Coordinator at email@example.com.